Improve Your Resume With These 3 Recommendations!

-While you’ll still need to update your professional summary, this removes a lot of the rewriting work that can come with targeting a resume, significantly increasing the efficiency of your search.
+While you’ll still need to update your professional summary, this removes a lot of the rewriting work.

 Quantify the Details

 On a resume, numbers speak louder than words.
 They provide hiring managers with the context that would otherwise be missing, making your accomplishments, skills, and experiences more meaningful.

 For example, merely saying that you “exceeded site traffic growth targets” isn’t going to catch a hiring managers attention.
-However, if you add a percentage to that statement, like “exceeded site traffic growth targets by 20%,” it becomes more impactful.
+However, adding a percentage to that statement, like “exceeded site traffic growth targets by 20%,” makes the statistic more impactful.

-If you can add a number to support any accomplishment, duty or experience, consider doing it as it will help you look like a top candidate.
+If you can add a number to support any accomplishment, duty or experience, do it.
+It will help you look like a top candidate.

-The strategic use of font changes, bold, and italics can make your resume more readable, allowing the hiring manager to find important information quickly.
+The strategic use of font changes, bold, and italics can make your resume more readable.
+Readability helps hiring managers to find important information quickly.
 For example, as you craft your resume, make your section headings large and bold, and make sure your professional titles are larger than the font you use for the body.
 You may even want to write these headings in all caps, making them highly visible even if you don’t use bold text.

 Just make sure not to go overboard when it comes to altering your text.
 Too many changes won’t improve readability and may make your resume more confusing.

 Also, work to include a reasonable amount of white space on your resume.
 Wall-to-wall text is hard to read, especially considering most hiring managers only skim these documents initially.
-Work to strike a balance by keeping standard margins, using empty lines to separate content, and utilizing different indentations to create separation.
+Work to strike a balance by keeping standard margins, empty lines to separate content, and different indentations to create separation.

 You can always make time to improve your resume.
 By following the steps above, you can create a more effective resume and get ahead of the competition for 2019!